March 1st 2019

 Would you take a Body Coach supplement?

-Joe Wicks is set to launch supplements in January and here’s the (protein) scoop so far…
+Joe Wicks is kicking off January by launching a supplements range - here’s the (protein) scoop

 Protein powder is a key ingredient in Joe Wicks’ ever popular Lean in 15 Protein Pancakes, but other than the odd scoop of vanilla protein powder in his comforting post-workout breakfasts (his banana and chocolate overnight oats are particularly fortifying on a frosty morning), in general, The Body Coach subscribes to a “real food burns fat not dust” mantra.

-Until now he’s recommended powder blends from the likes of Myprotein but a teaser on his Instagram Stories yesterday revealed that he has a supplement range of his own dropping in January 2019, and the fact that he’s holding a shaker filled with what looks to be a chocolatey dust gives the game away that protein powder is at least part of the offering.
-Chocolate brownie whey is mentioned and the aforementioned protein pancakes are present and correct on the supplements’ photoshoot, so presumably Wicks never need have to answer the protein powder social media query again.
+A teaser on his Instagram Stories last year revealed that he had a supplement range of his own dropping in January 2019 - the fact that he was holding a shaker filled with what looks to be a chocolatey dust gives the game away that protein powder is the main player.
+Chocolate brownie whey was mentioned and the aforementioned protein pancakes are present and correct on the supplements’ photoshoot, so presumably Wicks never need have to answer the protein powder social media query again.
 The range is a collaboration with his favourite protein powder brand Myprotein and launched yesterday with 14 products in the lineup, including both whey and vegan protein powders in the standard vanilla options and more 'out there' turmeric latte flavours, priced from £9.99.

-Given Joe’s love of food, tupperware-centric meal prep and the fact that he also has a cookware range on the go, we can’t see him advocating supplements and powders over real meals anytime soon, but if you’re lifting, lunging and pounding cold pavements in early Jan, he clearly intends to give you an extra brownie flavoured lift straight afterwards.
+Given Joe’s love of food, tupperware-centric meal prep and the fact that he also has a cookware range on the go, we can’t see him advocating supplements and powders over real meals anytime soon, but if you’re lifting, lunging and pounding cold pavements this Jan, he clearly intends to give you an extra brownie flavoured lift straight afterwards.
 Seeing as he’s partial to a Hob Nob and Dairy Milk, we’re not wholly surprised that his supplement debut isn’t kale flavoured either (salted caramel is yet another option on Wicks' protein menu).
 His Myprotein range doesn't stop at shakes - The Body Coach range includes mutivitamins, £4.99, omega 3 capsules £4.99, vitamin D3 supplements, £8.49, gluten-free rolled oats, £6.99 (!) and nut butters, from £3.99.
 Like his recent Veggie Lean in 15 book, Joe has made sure that the range caters for vegans and vegetarians across the board, although price points are higher for vegan options, and the collaboration reflects the supplements and workout fuel that Joe uses everyday.
 We're told that snacks and clothing will follow later in 2019, so we can all be more Body Coach.